kubernetes-sigs/kustomize/docs/plugins.md

 single argument on its command line - the name of a YAML file containing its configuration.

+> TODO: more restrictions on plugin to allow one exec
+> to be both a _g_ and a _t_ plugin.
+> - first arg could be `generate` or `transform`,
+>   (the name of the configuration file move to be
+>   the 2nd arg), or
+> - by default an exec plugin behaves as a tranformer
+>   (with one arg, the config file name)
+>   unless a flag `-g` is provided, switching the
+>   exec plugin to behave as a generator.

 A generator plugin accepts nothing on `stdin`, but emits generated resources to `stdout`.